pm2-hive/pm2-hive.github.io/docs/features/signals.md

 ## Signals

-When a process is restarted/stoped by PM2, some signals are sent in a given order to your process.
+When a process is stopped/restarted by PM2, some process signals are sent in a given order to your process.

-First **SIGINT** signals are sent to your process [every 100ms](https://github.com/Unitech/pm2/blob/master/lib/God/Methods.js#L221).
-If your application does not get stopped (or stop itself) after [KILL_TIMEOUT ms (default to 1,6second)](https://github.com/Unitech/pm2/blob/master/constants.js#L80), it will send a final **SIGKILL** signal.
+First a **SIGINT** a signal is sent to your processes, signal you can catch to know that your process is going to be stopped.
+If your application does not exit by itself before 1.6s (PM2_KILL_TIMEOUT (PM2 < 0.16.0) or --kill-timeout <number> (PM2 > 0.16.0)) it will receive a **SIGKILL** signal to force the process exit.

 ## Cleaning states and jobs before stop